Best Affordable And Cheap Places to Eat in Istanbul City

 4. Taksim Square Street Food located in Intersection of Taksim Cd. & Istiklal Cd.

-Also make certain to test the ‘wet burgers’ here, made famous by Anthony Bourdain’s travel TV show.
+Also, test the ‘wet burgers’ here, made famous by Anthony Bourdain’s travel TV show.
 They’re tastier than they look.
 Made with a beef patty and some tomato sauce, this is packed in a freshly steamed bun.
 Nice for a quick eat (or even a meal if you’ve already had a drink), these burgers are another must-try for about $1 each.

-5. Cafeterias all around the city
+5. Cafeterias all Around the City And Near Taksim